Delvir0/Grappa-Finance/report.md

 I would like to recommend rethinking the need for the transfer of sub-accounts.
 Incase it's needed you could work with whitelists where a user is not able to send the details of a sub-account to sub-accounts of an other head-account unless it's whitelisted to do so.

+### Review
+This has been fixed by entirely removing the `FullMarginEngine.transferAccount` thus removing the attack vector.
+Commit can be found [here](https://github.com/grappafinance/full-collat-engine/commit/9f931a6b568c3c9ba8d0dfeb80d9bddab9b248ef).

 ## [M-03] Changing amount of account access is open to a sandwich attack
 ### BaseEngine.sol